GiuliaSolinas/AI_Collective/Lanchain_Llamaindex.md

 - *LangSmith*: for LLM experiment tracking and deployment.
 It is designed to understand token costs and number of calls.
 LangFuse is an alternative open-source solution.

 This YouTube [video](https://youtu.be/ldBsvhjEREc?si=z9V3s99bRcqQ3CJi) summarizes the frameworks listed above neatly.
+This IBM Technology YouTube [video](https://youtu.be/qAF1NjEVHhY?si=B_sEB2S1hLfBJKNI) explains the main differences between LangChain and LangGraph.
+My main takeaway is that LainChain is based on a DAG framework with limited capability for state management, while LangGraph is based on a looping and interactive framework with a more robust possibility to update the state management.

 Key takeaways:
 - Define the prototyping requirements and the timing needed to see first results.